Mike Waltz: China

 Waltz served on the House China Task Force with 15 Republican lawmakers representing 14 committees of jurisdiction to coordinate policy on China.
 The Task Force collaborated and released the China Task Force report.
 The CTF issued a final report that includes 82 key findings and more than 400 forward-leaning recommendations for addressing the China threat.

 In the 116th Congress, Waltz sponsored the American Critical Mineral Exploration and Innovation Act of 2020 to reduce America's dependence on foreign sources of critical minerals and bring the U.S. supply chain from China back to America by establishing a critical mineral research and development program in the Department of Energy.
 The bill was signed into law in Section 7002 of Division Z in the FY21 appropriations bill.

-Waltz has also pioneered legislation to secure American universities and academies from Chinese espionage, saying that although not all Chinese students in the United States are "spies or bad people", they "have no choice but to provide the Chinese government with whatever information that government demands".
-In 2020, he secured legislation that provides a universal requirement for all agencies for researchers to disclose all foreign funding sources in applications for federal funding.
-Failure would result in permanent termination of research and development awards to the professor or school, permanent debarment of malign professors, and criminal charges.
+Waltz initiated legislation to secure American universities and academies from Chinese espionage, saying that although not all Chinese students in the United States are "spies or bad people", they "have no choice but to provide the Chinese government with whatever information that government demands".
+In 2020, he secured legislation that provides a universal requirement for researchers from all agencies to disclose all foreign funding sources in applications for federal funding.
+Failure results in permanent termination of research and development awards to the professor or school, permanent debarment of malign professors, and criminal charges.
 Further, Waltz directed the Department of Defense to track foreign talent recruitment programs that pose a threat to the United States, particularly as a response to Chinese Communist Party efforts to infiltrate American universities.

 Waltz also sponsored legislation to ensure the federal Thrift Savings Plan (TSP) does not invest in Chinese or Russian markets.
 Weeks later, President Trump directed the Federal Retirement Thrift Investment Board to reverse their decision to expand TSP investments.